General information and tips for prospective fellowship applicants

 • High School Seniors, Undergraduates, Graduates as well as international students can apply

-• Transcript is not required.
-Once you've been selected as our scholarship recipient, we'll require a latest copy of your transcript
+• A transcript is not required.
+Once you've been selected as our scholarship recipient, we'll require the latest copy of your transcript

 • Scholarship amount- $1,000, Application generally due in late June.